top of page

 About

-I am a fifth-year Computer Science PhD candidate, 2020 NSF Graduate Research Fellow and Olive B. and Franklin C. Mac Krell Jefferson Fellow attending the University of Virginia in Charlottesville, Virginia.
-I am advised by Dr. Lu Feng and Dr. Dave Evans in the Link Lab.
-My research is at the intersection of Healthcare, Computer Science and Privacy; I am interested in the development of safe and private Medical Cyber-Physical Systems using the application of Formal Methods.
-Specifically, I am developing privacy-preserving machine learning (ML) and artificial intelligence (AI) techniques for clinical decision support systems.
+I am a final year Computer Science PhD candidate, 2020 NSF Graduate Research Fellow and Olive B. and Franklin C. Mac Krell Jefferson Fellow attending the University of Virginia in Charlottesville, Virginia.
+I am advised by Dr. Lu Feng and Dr. Dave Evans.
+My research is at the intersection of Healthcare, Machine Learning (ML), Artificial Intelligence (AI) and Privacy; I am developing trustworthy clinical decision support systems by designing innovative ML and AI techniques that are robust, explainable and privacy-preserving.
+In particular, I focus on methods for time series traces and/or medical trajectories.
+My research is actively applied to improve patient outcomes for individuals with Advanced Heart Failure and Type I Diabetes.

 News